difio/blog/source/_posts/2013-01-24-graphical-or-tabular-view-you-vote-we-code.markdown

 available updates are shown but you can display all installed packages as well.

-We also have a history page which holds a snapshot of your installed depednencies whenever they change.
+We also have a history page which holds a snapshot of your installed dependencies whenever they change.
 It looks like this:

 ![History records](/images/history_records.png "History records")